A Look at the Legal Issues Surrounding the 2024 Election

 Supreme Court Justice Ketanji Brown Jackson indicated in September that the court was anticipating an election-related lawsuit.

-O’Neill speculated that “the U.S. Supreme Court has left space on its docket in case they have to rehear any cases on an expedited/emergency basis.”
+“The U.S. Supreme Court has left space on its docket in case they have to rehear any cases on an expedited/emergency basis,” O’Neill speculated.

-Experts told The Epoch Times the court will likely refrain from taking a case related to this election as well.
+Experts told The Epoch Times that the court will likely refrain from taking a case related to this election.

 “I think the Supreme Court is highly reluctant to get involved in outcome-determinant election litigation,” Adams told The Epoch Times.

-Former Federal Election Commission member Hans von Spakovsky told The Epoch Times the possibility of the Supreme Court taking on a case is “slim.”
+Former Federal Election Commission member Hans von Spakovsky told The Epoch Times that the possibility that the Supreme Court takes on a case is “slim.”

-“If any lower federal court issues a decision between now and election day that changes any existing rules governing the election process, the only involvement the court would have in any appeal would be to stop that change due to the Purcell doctrine, the court’s rule that changes should not be made by a federal court shortly before an election,” he said.
+“If any lower federal court issues a decision between now and Election Day that changes any existing rules governing the election process, the only involvement the court would have in any appeal would be to stop that change due to the Purcell doctrine,” he said.

-“Only if there is a major constitutional conflict after the election over the results could I see a case getting to the court and I think the chances of that occurring is also very slim.”
+“Only if there is a major constitutional conflict after the election over the results could I see a case getting to the court, and I think the chances of that occurring are also very slim.”

 Tom Ozimek, Katabella Roberts, and Bill Pan contributed to this report.